Watts-Energy/Watts.Azure/README.md

     .StartCopy();
 ```
 The entities have now been copied from source to target.

-You can use the timestamp of entities to perform incremental loads.
+You can use the timestamp of entities to perform incremental loads by e.g. specifying a query string as argument to WithSourceQuery(string query).
+E.g. when moving data from Table Storage you could write ```Timestamp gt datetime'{lastBackupStarted.Value.ToIso8601()}'``` which selects
+only entities from the source which have been modified since 'lastBackupStarted' (which would be a DateTime/DateTimeOffset). ```ToIso8601``` simply
+ensures that the date is in a format Table Storage understands.

 ## Azure Data Lake
 Watts.Azure contains some utilities for interacting with Azure Data Lake and makes authentication much easier than implementing it yourself.